-- Samples for routine viral investigations are transported to the NVRL three times daily by courier: 10.30am, 12.30pm and 2.30pm. - Clotted blood is the specimen of choice for most other external investigations.

-• Please include relevant clinical details, complete demographics and inform laboratory if urgent.
+- Samples for routine viral investigations are referred to the NVRL and transported to the NVRL three times daily by courier: 10.30am, 12.30pm and 2.30pm. - Clotted blood is the specimen of choice for most other external investigations. - Please include relevant clinical details, complete demographics and inform laboratory if urgent.